MatiasRoje/spring-petclinic-cloud/README.md

 ### 5. **Monitoring and Alerts**
 Prometheus pulls metrics from the EKS cluster, and Grafana visualizes them.
 We set up alerting to notify our team via Slack when key metrics, such as CPU usage, exceed predefined thresholds.

+### 6. **Backup Policy**
+Velero stores all backup data from the running Kubernetes cluster in an S3 bucket located in the same AWS Region.
+It is configured to create daily backups at 3 AM for both production and staging environments.
+Additionally, AWS RDS provides automated backups by default, ensuring point-in-time recovery for the database in case of any data loss or failure.

 ---